-- Add the potatoes, carrots, and onions to the bottom of the pan.
-Add the garlic head and tomatoes.
-Put the bone-in ribeye roast on top of the veggies Add about 1/2 cup of water onto the pan.
+- Peel and chop the potatoes, onions, and carrots.
+Add the potatoes, carrots, and onions to the bottom of the pan.
+Add the garlic head and tomato halved.
+Salt and pepper the vegetables.
+Put the bone-in ribeye roast on top of the veggies.
+Add about 1/2 cup of water to the pan.
 Cover the ribeye with foil very tightly (I cover the pan with 4 or 5 layers of foil).
 The foil keeps the moisture from escaping.

 Cook Bone-In Ribeye Roast